PAARA-org/paara-org.github.io/fieldday.md

 # Field Day

-Field Day 2025 was a success, see you all next year!
+Field Day was a success; see you all next year!

 ![image](/fieldday/images/2025-field-day.jpg)